Skip To Main Content

 David Groves

-Prior to his arrival at Grand View, Groves coached at the NAIA level at Lyon College, where he led the Scots to a 48-23-4 overall record and a dominant 28-7-2 mark in the American Midwest Conference.
-Under his leadership, Lyon qualified for the NAIA National Tournament in two of his four seasons and advanced to the AMC Tournament Championship match three times, capturing both the conference tournament and regular-season titles in 2021.
-Groves coached five All-Americans during his tenure—after the program had produced just one in its history prior to his arrival—and was named AMC Coach of the Year in 2021.
+Prior to his arrival at Grand View, Groves served as head coach at Lyon College, where he posted a 48-23-4 record and a 28-7-2 mark in the American Midwest Conference.
+Under his leadership, Lyon earned two NAIA National Tournament berths in four seasons and advanced to three AMC Tournament championship matches, capturing both the regular-season and tournament titles in 2021.
+Groves coached five All-Americans during his tenure.
+Prior to his arrival, the program had produced just one in its history.
+Groves was named AMC Coach of the Year in 2021.